iltommi/qdb-documentation/source/api/common.rst

 Allowed operations
 ^^^^^^^^^^^^^^^^^^^^

-Transactions support the same operations than batches.
+Transactions support the same operations as batches.